Last Updated on August 18, 2023 by Louisa

 Wisdom of a Broken Heart is a page-turning breakups novel by The New York Times bestselling author Susan Piver.
 It is a practical and compassionate guide to how to emerge from a relationship bolder and happier.

-Piver talks about how when a relationship ends, typical recommendations to process the feeling of a broken heart such as keep busy, move on, and then forget about them, etc may not actually be healthy or helpful.
+Piver talks about how when a relationship ends, typical recommendations to process the feeling of a broken heart such as keeping busy, moving on, and then forgetting about them, etc may not actually be healthy or helpful.